 Not all people with asthma have all of these symptoms.
 Also, just because a person has these symptoms, it does not mean that they have asthma.

-Asthma treatments aim to help a person manage the symptoms and prevent asthma attacks.
-Treatments may also lessen the long-term damage to the lungs that can occur with poorly controlled asthma.
+Asthma treatment aims to help a person manage the symptoms and prevent asthma attacks.
+Treatment may also lessen the long-term damage to the lungs that can occur with poorly controlled asthma.

 A doctor may recommend a combination of treatment methods.

-- long-term inhaled asthma control medications, including corticosteroids, combination inhalers, and bronchodilators
+- long-term inhaled asthma control medications, including corticosteroids, bronchodilators, and combination inhalers

 - allergy medications